 One of the most obvious things that you should be looking out for is emails from people that you don't know.
 They might claim that you're being offered prize money or hope that you open them with a subject line that's very generic.
 Whether you're applying for a job with a caterer or applying for school, you should make sure that you remember who you're sending emails to.
 This will make it easier to recognize foreign addresses when they come in.
 Some people choose to set the privacy setting on their email account so that only addresses that are in their address book go to the inbox.

 Check the subject of the email.
-If it's advertising for HVAC repair or installation services (look to Max Comfort Heating and Cooling for service types); or asking you for money than you can likely assume that it's not an email from one of your friends but instead a company.
+If it's advertising for pump parts and repairs (look to Abba Parts for service types); or asking you for money than you can likely assume that it's not an email from one of your friends but instead a company.
 You should also be weary of emails from your friend's and family's accounts that might have suspicious subject lines.
 It is quite common for spammers to hack into people's emails and send out messages to their entire contact list.
 They will send out as many as possible before they are detected and the password is changes.

 Look for misspellings and sentences that look like they might have been written by someone who does not speak English that well.
 Many of the ads that come through advertising a vape store (Vapor Kings for example) or for a new miracle cure are created entirely by computer programs or by people halfway around the world.
 This sometimes means that the message gets lost a little in translation and might not end up making too much sense.